 Visual Effects & Compositing

 Compositing is the process of placing 3D models together within a 3D environment, still image, or video.
 Lighting and other effects influence how “real” the scene looks, how convincing character interactions appear, and the overall appeal of any video or game.

 By using 3D animation markers, the animated 3D characters can have perfect movements.
 After the customer has approved the creation, the 3D animation company can export the project to a variety of formats to fit the client’s needs.

 Committing to buying a physical product can be a hurdle for many consumers.
 Without physically handling and experimenting with it, many shoppers might opt out of a purchase.

 A 3D product demo offers more information, as well as emotional attachment, than static text or images.
 A video can show the product in use, virtually disassemble it to show how it works, and zoom in on tiny details.
 An interactive model even lets consumers “play” with it before buying.

 From simple graphs to complex data plots, data visualization can make information easier to analyze, absorb, and understand.
 Although math is often involved, creative design is also essential.
 Using the right colors, illustrations, and organizational schema can turn dry charts into captivating, beautiful educational tools.

-Zco’s animators are able to use both left and right sides of the brain to put large data sets into proper context, and also make them visually appealing.
+Our 3D animation service turns large sets of data into beautiful, easy to understand images.
 Data visualization can be used to impart knowledge to workers and investors, learn how different aspects of an organization are tied together, and convince stakeholders of important relationships.